 Cost of Service = Annual Cost of Revenue/ Customer #

 The customer number is defined as the number of companies at the end of the previous year.
 Any company that started in the current year will be used to determine Average Customer Acquisition Cost (CAC).

 In OPEXEngine’s 2018 Benchmarking, we have included the Average Cost of Service as a new metric we are collecting this year for the first time.

 The total cost of hosting includes all service charges from a hosting services provider, such as Amazon Web Services, as well as all internal charges and headcount associated with managing hosting.
 If a vendor is running its own servers for hosting, then all costs associated with the hardware and management would also be included.

 The total cost of hosting is by far the largest component of the Cost of Revenue for a SaaS company and therefore one of the prime drivers in a company’s gross margin.

 Gross Margin = Total Revenue minus Cost of Revenue (largely cost of hosting) / Total revenue

 Putting It All Together

-The management team wants to see a business case which shows the total costs for hosting customers, not just the AWS bill.
+The management team wants to see a business case that shows the total costs for hosting customers, not just the AWS bill.
 It often will fall to Finance to make sure that the proposal covers all costs, not just what is in the bill.
-Then the business case will need to look at how changes to the hosting environment will affect Cost of Revenue, and ultimately how that rolls up to into the company’s gross margin.
+Then the business case will need to look at how changes to the hosting environment will affect the Cost of Revenue, and ultimately how that rolls up to the company’s gross margin.
 SaaS company gross margins typically run anywhere from 70-90% depending on stage and business model.